Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: The mass constrained functional

 \textbf{Step 1.} Let $E\coloneqq\{u=a\}$.
 Let $\{E_n\}_n$ be the sequence provided by Proposition \ref{prop:approx_C2_sets}.
-We would like to modify them in such a way that they have the required mass.
-The strategy we use is a variant of an idea by Ryan Murray: to modify $E$ in such a way to find a ball that is always contained in the sequence of approximating sets, and one that is always outside the sequence of approximating sets.
+We would like to modify this in such a way that the required mass constraint is satisfied.
+The strategy we use is a variant of an idea by Ryan Murray.